trunghq0205/Projetcs/README.md

 # My Project Repository

-Include source code from *ipynb file
+Include source code from *.ipynb files of projects in my CV